Sharing A Map

 CalTopo has three basic modes of operation:

-To share a blank map, use the Share this map link in the left bar.
-The dialog that comes up provides both a URL and an IFRAME snippet you can use to embed the map into another webpage.
+To share a blank map, use the Collaborate link in the left bar.
+The dialog box that comes up provides a URL for the map that can given to other users in order to share the blank map.

 For more information on sharing, see below.

 Saved maps are ones where the data has been saved to CalTopo.
-On a saved map, the URL is m followed by a 4-digit code, e.g. '/m/ABCD`, and the Share this map link is back in the left bar.
+On a saved map, the URL is m followed by a 4-digit code that is a unique combination of letters and/or numbers, e.g. '/m/11FC`.
+The Collaborate link will also be visible again in the left bar.